McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 12. When prompted, enter the range of episode numbers you want to mux.
 These should be in the format `1-2,4,6-22,24`, where `-` denotes a range and `,` acts as a separator.
 In this example, episodes 3, 5, and 23 are skipped.

+    - The order you specify the episodes in will be the order in which they are muxed.
+So if you enter `5-8,1-4,9`, episodes 5-8 will be muxed before 1-4, with 9 being muxed at the end.

-Your files will then be muxed in the order specified into the set output directory (`mkvmerge_out` by default).
+Your files will then be muxed into the set output directory (`mkvmerge_out` by default).

 ## Titles